CFD-GO/TCLB/README.md

 - [LAMMPS](https://lammps.sandia.gov/)
 - [ESYS-Particle](https://launchpad.net/esys-particle)

-Refere to the documentation for instruction on compilation and coupling.
+Refer to the documentation for instructions on compilation and coupling.

 ## About

 ### Authors

-TCLB is developed from 2012 with the aim at providing a framework for efficient CFD computations with LBM, mainly for research.
+TCLB began development in 2012 with the aim at providing a framework for efficient CFD computations with LBM, mainly for research.

 Author: [Łukasz Łaniewski-Wołłk](https://github.com/llaniewski)